ValentinaBianco/spoter-embeddings/README.md

 # SPOTER Embeddings

-This repository contains code for the Spoter embedding model
+This repository provides code for the SPOTER embedding model.
 <!-- explained in this [blog post](link...). -->
-The model is heavily based on [Spoter] which was presented in [Sign Pose-Based Transformer for Word-Level Sign Language Recognition](https://openaccess.thecvf.com/content/WACV2022W/HADCV/html/Bohacek_Sign_Pose-Based_Transformer_for_Word-Level_Sign_Language_Recognition_WACVW_2022_paper.html) with one of the main modifications being that this is an embedding model instead of a classification model.
+The model is built the Sign Pose-Based Transformer [SPOTER] approach presented in [Sign Pose-Based Transformer for Word-Level Sign Language Recognition](https://openaccess.thecvf.com/content/WACV2022W/HADCV/html/Bohacek_Sign_Pose-Based_Transformer_for_Word-Level_Sign_Language_Recognition_WACVW_2022_paper.html)but with a slight modification - it operates as an embedding model instead of a classification model.
-This allows for several zero-shot tasks on unseen Sign Language datasets from around the world.
+This enables zero-shot capabilities on new Sign Language datasets from around the world.
 <!-- More details about this are shown in the blog post mentioned above. -->

 <!-- ## Results -->